 Heat oil for deep frying in a kadai / wok.
 The oil should be on medium heat and not too high.
 Add a few of the jamuns and fry on slow fire till they become very dark brown almost black on all sides.
 The jamuns should be fried on low heat otherwise the outside would get black and burnt and inside would not cook.
 They should get caramelised on slow heat.

-When the jamuns are almost black, remove them from heat, roll in a paper towel and soak in the tick sugar syrup.
-Similarly fry the rest of the ballas in batches.
+When the jamuns are almost black, remove them from heat, place in a paper towel for a minute and soak in the thick sugar syrup.
+Similarly fry the rest of the balls in batches.

 Soak the jamuns for a few hours or preferably overnight.
-Serve at room temperature.
+Serve at room temperature or slightly warmed.